binipringle/crim-outline/index.md

 <p style="margin-left:7%; margin-right:10%;"><b>Reasonable foreseeability:</b> An intervening cause supersedes if the intervening cause was foreseeable based on an objective standard of reasonableness.</p>

 **Responsive intervening cause:** Causes that happen in response to the defendant’s conduct.

+**Rule:** A responsive intervening cause is something that happens in response to the defendant’s conduct.
+A responsive intervening cause will break the chain of causation if it was unforeseeable and abnormal.

 <p style="margin-left:7%; margin-right:10%;"><b>First step of analysis:</b> Was the responsive intervening cause unforeseeable and abnormal?</p>